maferito0211/1800_202530_BBY15/README.md

 - **Thor** - BCIT CST Student.
 BCIT CST Student hoping to learn how to programming for future endeavors.
 Love the synthesizer.

-- **BBY 15** - Gruop that loves learning new things and want good grades on this Lab.
+- **BBY 15** - Group that loves learning new things and want good grades on this Lab.

 ---